dotintent/pixfight/readme.md

 * After the compilation process, type in `sudo make install`
 * The libraries will be copied to `/usr/local/lib/`, the header files to `/usr/local/include/`

+### Server

+Server uses `Makefile`, you need to install `cmake` to compile and build.

+* Open bash console (on Windows you can use mingw)
+* Navigate to pixfight/SERVER/PFServer/
+* Type `make` and tap enter
+* Binaries with additional catalogues will be placed in `bin` directory

+If you want to run your own dedicated server on e.g: vps, build server on linux and replace `DEFAULT_SERVER_ADDR` with your server IP and rebuild game.

+**Current server location is in Europe - UK**

 # 5. Next steps

+* Nintendo Switch Version

 * Map terrain types will affect unit stats.
 (Grass, Woods, Sand, Mud etc)